Gentry, Artice L. 1929-2020

 Survivors: children, Cheryl Gentry, Hamilton and Mike (Tammy) Gentry, Kingston, Missouri; three grandchildren; seven great-grandchildren; siblings, Bill Guffey and Lois Longwell, both of Columbus, Indiana; and other relatives.

-Friends may call at Bram Funeral Home from Noon to 5 p.m. on Friday, April 24.
+Friends may call at Bram Funeral Home from noon to 5 p.m.
+Friday, April 24, 2020.

 Memorials: donor's choice.

-Online guestbook and obituary: www.bramfuneralservices.com.
+Online guestbook and obituary at www.bramfuneralservices.com.
 As published in the St. Joseph News-Press.